lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

   url: https://liberalarts.vt.edu/departments-and-schools/department-of-english/faculty/chris-aaron-lindgren.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the relations created when writing code and theorizing the digital cultural rhetorics of white supremacy in the United States.
+bio: My research interests include the relations we create when writing code and developing software.

 # Interests to show in About widget
 interests:
-- critical code studies
-- critical data studies
+- critical code and data studies
 - data processing, analysis, and visualization
-- digital cultural rhetoric
+- visual rhetoric
 - coding literacy
-- materiality of writing
+- designing communication for justice

 # Education to show in About widget
 # education: